Evolution of a migrating giant planet in the presence of an inclined binary companion

-Thus, in total, six tests were realized, each one consisting in 3600 simulations, as previously detailed.
-As observed in Fig.~\ref{test_selfgravity}, the modifications performed have no significant impact on the results and the arc-shaped curves are present in each test, and thus in particular for planets evolving initially inside the disk or inclined to the disk.
-We observe that, when the inclination damping is discarded, the final values of the planetary inclinations are less uniformly spread, since no inclination variation takes place during the migration, except in simulations with highly inclined binary companions for which the Lidov-Kozai mechanism operates.
+Thus, in total, six tests were realized, each one consisting in 3200 simulations, as previously detailed.
+As observed in Fig.~\ref{test_selfgravity}, the modifications performed have no significant impact on the results and the arc-shaped curves are present in each test.

 These extra simulations make us confident in the robustness of the results presented in this work.
 We obtained similar outcomes when changing the planetary inclination and, therefore, the mutual inclination between the planet and the disk.
 Therefore, we believe that the addition of the nodal precession of the disk caused by the binary star, inducing a change in the mutual inclination, does not significantly modify the long-term evolution of the planets.